 Safety Precautions When Working with Wood Preservatives and Other Treatment

 The following safety precautions shall be followed when working with wood preservatives and other treatment:

-- Obtain material safety data sheets on all chemicals being used in wood treatment.
-Treated wood itself does not have a material safety data sheet, so you have to try and find out about any treatments from the supplier.
+- Obtain Safety Data Sheets (SDS) on all chemicals being used in wood treatment.
+Treated wood itself does not have a SDS, so you have to try and find out about any treatments from the supplier.
 In the United States, CCA-treated wood is required to have a label and information on safe handling;

 - Do not handle woods that have been treated with pentachlorophenol or creosote.
 Avoid scrap or old woods of unknown origin;